Steven-Liao24/Steven-Liao24.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 ---
 layout: post
-title: "Welcome to my blog!"
+title: "Welcome to Lagrange!"
 author: "Paul Le"
 categories: journal
 tags: [documentation,sample]
 image: mountains.jpg
 ---

-This is Steven Liao, currently pursuing a master's degree in software development.
-I have a background in veterinary medicine and have previously worked as a casino dealer at SkyCity in Auckland.
+Lagrange is a minimalist Jekyll theme.
+The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
+Below you can find everything you need to get started.

 ## Getting Started